TNolan01/weather/README.md

 **Clearing The Canvas:**
 <br>
 <p>I wanted to have the charts all render on the same canvas on the rain_chart.html.
-To do this, it is necessary to 'destory' the canvas and its present chart prior to creating the new chart.<p>
+To do this, it is necessary to 'destroy' the canvas and its present chart prior to creating the new chart.<p>
 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>
 <li> After checking the Chart.JS documentation and trying code fixes in the JavaScript and researching the function I found a simple fix for this with single line of code from Stack Overflow.</li>